REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 - Attempted to sell the property without a signed agency agreement with the vendor.

-- Misquoted financial information about a property, eg, rental capacity, body corporate fees or levies.
+- Misquoted financial information about a property, for example rental capacity, body corporate fees or levies.

 - Failed to recommend consumers use a lawyer when buying or selling property.

-- Failed to recommend that a seller get an independent valuation should the agent or someone they are related to whether family or business wish to buy a property listed by them.
+- Failed to recommend that a seller get an independent valuation should the real estate agent or someone they are related to whether family or business wish to buy a property listed by them.